Plant DetailShow Menu

 Description

-Spiderwort genus is a native herbaceous perennial of 75 species of wildflowers in the Commelinaceae (dayflower) family.
-It is native from southern Canada to South America.
-They have become naturalized throughout the world.
+Tradescantia is a genus of perennial plants that may have a sprawling or erect habit and belong to the spiderwort or dayflower family (Commelinaceae).
+There are 86 accepted species, and they are native from southern Canada to South America and have become naturalized throughout the world.
 Generally, they are weakly upright plants that grow in clumps in woodland areas and open fields.
+They can form a dense ground cover and in some areas are regarded as invasive weeds.
+The genus name, Tradescantia, is in honor of John Tradescant who was a plant collector and gardener for King Charles I of England.
+He and his son introduced these plants to Europe.
 Spiderwort gets its name from the thick, sticky secretion that is present when a stem is cut.
 This substance becomes thread-like and silky when it hardens, appearing similar to a spider web.

-This plant also works well mass planted along a slope, walkway or patio garden.
+Species of Tradescantia are widely available and are frequently used as ornamentals or houseplants.
+This plant also work well mass planted along a slope, walkway or patio garden.
 Its attractive foliage makes it a striking accent plant or a feature in a native or cottage garden.
-Use in perennial beds of native and pollinator gardens.
+They may be used in perennial beds of native and pollinator gardens.
 Tropical forms can be used as houseplants and in hanging containers but should be avoided in the landscape as they can become quite weedy.
+As a houseplant, they provide colorful foliage, delicate flowers. and cascading vines.
+They are easy to care for and fast-growing.

 See this plant in the following landscapes: